nextcloud/documentation/admin_manual/configuration_server/thirdparty_php_configuration.rst

 ================================
-Using Third Party PHP Components
+Using third party PHP components
 ================================

 Nextcloud uses some third party PHP components to provide some of its functionality.
 These components are part of the software package and are contained in the **/3rdparty** folder.

-Managing Third Party Parameters
+Managing third party parameters
 -------------------------------

 When using third party components, keep the following parameters in mind: